Massacre of Phocaea: Massacre

 The French archaeological mission took drastic measures to help the remaining population and managed to save hundreds of them.
 They hoisted French flags on their homes and provided shelter whenever possible while the irregular groups were still committing atrocities.
 According to French archaeologist and eyewitness, Charles Manciet, the Ottoman authorities sent regular troops to Phocaea to deal with the perpetrators, but these troops also participated in the destruction of the town.
 Manciet mentions that when they left their houses, he saw the most disgraceful acts ever imaginable.
-He also states that on 17 of June soldiers were sent from İzmir to establish order but these soldiers ended up plundering the town and that the murder and plunder continued until the 18th of June.
+He also states that on 17 June soldiers were sent from İzmir to establish order but these soldiers ended up plundering the town and that the murder and plunder continued until the 18 June.
 Manciet states that the atrocities he had witnessed were of an organized nature that aimed at circling Christian peasant populations of the region.
 He also eyewitness packed camels climbing the mountains through the roads connecting Eski Foça to outside while they were full with the plunder taken from the town.

 In addition, the German reporter, Harry Stuermer, who was the correspondent of Kölnische Zeitung newspaper and was usually sympathetic to Turkish authorities later saw the town's "smoking ruins".

 Newspapers of that time reported that many Greek refugees, who fled from the region, had bayonet and bullet wounds and they were starving.
 In addition, they stated that the Turks set on fire some of the Greek properties.

 Also, Muslim residents of the town mention the massacre.
 They also stated that when the Greeks left, their houses were occupied by muhacirs (forced Muslim migrants).
 According to a local Muslim resident testimony, the local Muslims were happier with Greeks as their sharecroppers compared to having muhacirs and described the members of the chettes (irregular armed forces) as foreigners to the region and cursed them as "rats" who "looted, stole and burned down Greek property".
 According to another local testimony, "there was so much looting going on… everybody took what was left from Greeks, food, carpets, furniture…".
 People who belonged to the local networks were radically different in their perception of the Greeks compared to the muhacirs who were alien to the local networks.
 The local communities favored the Greeks.

+When Félix Sartiaux visited New Phocaea a week later, he found a scene similar to that in Phocaea: the town was deserted, looted, and in ruins.
+A few wounded individuals had been left behind in the streets, including a 99-year-old woman whom one of the archaeologists carried on his back.